Jacuzzik/munder-difflin/README.md

 ### Ember

-A graphite-based interface with neon orange accents.
+A graphite-based interface with bright orange accents.

 ### Violet